iterative/dvc.org/content/docs/tutorials/get-started/data-versioning.md

              get-started/data.xml -o data/data.xml
 ```

-This downloads and overwrites the same `data/data.xml`, checks that it's in
+`dvc import` downloads and overwrites the same `data/data.xml`, tracking it with
-`data/.gitignore`, and creates the `data/data.xml.dvc`
-[DVC-file](/doc/user-guide/dvc-file-format).
-So far this seems identical to our
+DVC in the same step, so you don't have to use `dvc add` separately.
-previous strategy, except that this time `data.xml.dvc` has additional metadata
-that allows DVC to track changes in the source data.
-This allows `dvc update` to
+Additionally, `data.xml.dvc` now has special metadata that allows DVC to track
-bring in changes from the data source.
+changes in the source data.
+This allows you to bring in changes from the data
+source later, using `dvc update`.

 <details>